Multilevel Fair Allocation with Matroid-Rank Preferences: Sequential Multilevel Algorithm

 \end{example}

-To prove that {\bf SMA} can be implemented in polynomial time, we first need to show that estimated utilities $\hat{v}_i$, $i \! \in \! \nodes$, are matroid rank functions.
-Recall from Definition~\ref{def: mrf} that a set function is MRF if it is monotone, submodular and has binary marginal gains.
+Now to prove that {\bf SMA} can be implemented in polynomial time, we first need to show that estimated utilities $\hat{v}_i$, for $i \in \nodes$, are MRF.
+In the proof, we discuss non-redundant local allocations w.r.t. $\hat{v}$.
+We define formally this notion below.